It seems you are offline. Please check your connection and try again.

 A VoIP number from an app

-VoIP looks easy, but most apps already know those ranges and reject them just like a shared line.
+VoIP looks easy, but most apps already know those ranges and reject them just like a shared number.
 You often pay first and only then find out the code never arrives.

 3